Making great literacy lessons easy. Why join Plazoom?

 By independent clauses, we mean clauses that could stand on their own as simple sentences.
 By joining them with a coordinating conjunction, we are indicating to the reader that they are linked.

-For example, I had an ice lolly but Jess had a drink.
-This could have been written as two different sentences - or independent clauses - (I had an ice lolly.
-Jess had a drink.) but combining them into a compound sentences suggests that the two events were connected, possibly through the same journey to a shop.
+However, combining them into a compound sentence suggests that the two events were connected, possibly through the same journey to a shop.

 What are the FANBOYS coordinating conjunctions?

 It’s worth reminding children, by the way, that they can easily identify subordinating conjunctions, simply by checking they don’t appear in the FANBOYS acronym.
-This can be a really handy tip for completing activity sheets and SATs style questions.
+This can be a really handy tip for completing activity sheets and SATs-style questions.

-We offer a display pack of interactive resources featuring a separate poster for each of these co-ordinating conjunctions giving useful examples around an entertaining image.
-If you arrange these in the right order, there really will be no excuse for pupils not remembering what FANBOYS means!
+We offer a display pack of interactive resources featuring a separate poster for each of these coordinating conjunctions.
+These give useful examples around an entertaining image.

 Combining independent clauses with a FANBOYS coordinating conjunction

-Once they know what the co-ordinating conjunctions are, see whether they can put that knowledge into practice.
 For example, why not challenge them to write a decent complete sentence, with joined independent clauses, for each of the FANBOYS?
-If in doubt, they could refer to our KS2 model sentences pack for conjunctions to help them get some inspiration of their own.

 FANBOYS grammar – sharing the subject